Healthy Buildings in a Changing Climate

 • High-return investment: Deep retrofits not only improve health and safety but also provide significant financial benefits.
 They make buildings more energy-efficient and affordable to heat and cool, offering a high-return investment for Canadians.
 Decarbonizing our homes and buildings reduces emissions while protecting against extreme weather events.

-• Protecting vulnerable populations: Vulnerable groups are at greater risk due to increased sensitivity and exposure and reduced adaptive capacity, which is exasperated for low-income households.
+• Protecting vulnerable populations: Vulnerable groups are at greater risk due to increased sensitivity and exposure and reduced adaptive capacity, which is exacerbated for low-income households.
 Prioritizing retrofitting efforts for these populations is essential to ensure equitable health outcomes.

 Report recommendations